wp-plugins/adaptive-images/readme.txt

 = Debugging =

+ 1. See the &quot;How to test&quot; paragraph in the &quot;Description&quot; tab.
- 1. Hit the &quot;Print debug info&quot; button in the plugin settings page and check the output.
+ 2. Hit the &quot;Print debug info&quot; button in the plugin settings page and check the output.
- 2. Hit the &quot;Print diagnostics&quot; button in the plugin settings page and check the output.
+ 3. Hit the &quot;Print diagnostics&quot; button in the plugin settings page and check the output.
- 3. View an image straight from a browser and add a &quot;?debug=true&quot; at the end of the url like this &quot;http://www.website.com/wp-content/uploads/2015/01/image.jpg?debug=true&quot;.
+ 4. View an image straight from a browser and add a &quot;?debug=true&quot; at the end of the url like this &quot;http://www.website.com/wp-content/uploads/2015/01/image.jpg?debug=true&quot;.
 This should print useful debug information about the plugin functions in your installation.
 If you keep seeing your image then the plugin is not working and the cause is probably the failure to update the .htaccess file properly.